 Who doesn’t love long term camping?
 There is something unique about going out of your everyday monotonous life and have a quiet and calm time in nature.
-With all these aspects in mind, it becomes confusing to choose the right long term camping tent to best fit your needs.
-Here we have outlined 10 of the best that you can buy right now for all-season camping.
+With all these aspects in mind, it becomes confusing to choose the right long term camping tent to great fit your needs.
+Here we have outlined 10 of the finest that you can buy right now for all-season camping.

 1.The Number of People

 This is probably one of the most important aspects there is.
 You should be sure about how many people will be using the tent.
 If you are a single camper, you can always opt for a tent that is small and easy to carry around.
 But for someone who has a family then you might be needing something much bigger.
 Typically tents come in a size of 2 or 4 or their multiple sizes.
 So, depending on your need, you can choose the right sized tent for yourself.

 While buying tents, this is one of the factors that you should keep in mind.
 Tent seasonality means for which season your tent is best suited.
 Tents are ranging from 1-2 seasons, 3-4 seasons, and exact 4 seasons tents.

 Needless to say, a 4 seasons tent is much more expensive compared to the 1-2 seasons tent.
 However, you need to determine in which season you tend to go camping and buy accordingly rather than buying the 4 seasons one.

 This is another important determining factor for many.
 There are mainly two types of tent styles that are most widely in use.
 They are the cabin style one and the dome style one.
 The cabin style one helps with overall accommodation as it increases the overall living space.

 However, if camp in extreme weather conditions, we suggest you go with the dome-style one as it will provide you with better protection against torrential climate.